 Search engines keep an index of the entire public-facing internet but that’s only partially true.
-It keeps an index of the entire public-facing internet that it can find.
+It keeps an index of the entire public-facing internet crawlers can find.

-Web crawlers have to be able to find every page of your website in order for all that good content to count toward your SEO.
+Web crawlers have to find every page of your website in order for all that good content to count toward your SEO.
 And for all their sophistication and speed, search engine web crawlers prowl the web more or less the same way humans do — by following hyperlinks.

 When sites balloon to hundreds or even thousands of pages — local landing pages, blog pages, etc. — it’s easy to miss a page.
 In order for the search engine crawlers to make a complete index of your website, your website must be “crawlable.”